 - Be careful.
 Don’t be lackadaisical about your own safety, especially when you’re using tools and heavy equipment.
 Work professionally, and only use tools if you’re completely familiar with them.
 This is not the right time for you to try using a new tool for the first time, especially when there’s some sort of risk involved.

 - If you get hurt, call it in.
 It doesn’t matter how trivial it may be.
 It can be a serious wound or just a scratch, but you have to call it in to your superior.
 They have the authority to either call you back or let you continue your work.
-If you do feel that you’re too hurt, just report in that you’re going back to the others for treatment.
+If you do feel that you’re too hurt, consider hiring a crane accident lawyer to help you with the compensation.

 - Know when you can’t work alone.
 Tell your boss about how you need to take special medications, or if you’re feeling unwell.
 If you’re especially anxious and afraid, admit to it too.
 All these conditions simply make it obvious that you won’t get much done anyway if you’re sent in alone.